uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

 5\.
 Run ```diginit``` to initialise and test the Terraform code.
 The command does not have any parameters.

   e.g. ```$ diginit```

+6\.
+Add the additional Terraform resources that the app requires.

 ## diginit command